kingyo1205/RawPhotoForge/README.md

 | [photo-metadata](https://pypi.org/project/photo-metadata/) | MIT                                | Custom (self) |

 ---
-# If you find this library useful, please consider giving it a ⭐ on GitHub!
+# If you find this software useful, please consider giving it a ⭐ on GitHub!
 ---